-- g) Full MVNO unequivocally owns its customer base, and is able to migrate that customer base to another Host MNO, to its own network, to sell that customer base, etc. - h) No restrictions on type of services provided, and on the type of customers (retail and wholesale) to whom services are provided. - No restrictions on the setting of retail prices to customers and wholesale charges to third parties. - j) No restrictions on the receipt of wholesale call / sms termination payments. - k) No restrictions on the Full MVNO to organise its own international roaming. - No restrictions on the ability to contract with any third parties (in particular no exclusivity; the Full MVNO must be able to use multiple domestic Host MNOs and international roaming partners if it so wishes). - 11.
-On the basis of its experience, MVNO Europe considers that where regulatory obligations are imposed on MNOs towards MVNOs, these should include internal-external non-discrimination and transparency principles not only on quality, but also on the wholesale access charges, and specific safeguards against margin-squeeze, in order to ensure that MVNOs are able to replicate ALL retail/channel offers marketed by the Host MNO at all times, without facing a margin-squeeze situation. - 12.
-In addition, there is a need for specific safeguards for innovation, specifically the prohibition of technical and commercial restrictions as set out above, and a guarantee that MVNOs will be able to benefit from the same RAN technologies (e.g. 2G/3G/4G LTE + LTE-M/NB-IoT and 5G)
+- g) Full MVNO unequivocally owns its customer base, and is able to migrate that customer base to another Host MNO, to its own network, to sell that customer base, etc. - h) No restrictions on type of services provided, and on the type of customers (retail and wholesale) to whom services are provided. - No restrictions on the setting of retail prices to customers and wholesale charges to third parties. - j) No restrictions on the receipt of wholesale call / sms termination payments. - k) No restrictions on the Full MVNO to organise its own international roaming.

+I) No restrictions on the ability to contract with any third parties (in particular no exclusivity;

+the Full MVNO must be able to use multiple domestic Host MNOs and international roaming partners if it so wishes).

+14. On the basis of its experience, MVNO Europe considers that where regulatory obligations are imposed on MNOs towards MVNOs, these should include internal-external non-discrimination and transparency principles not only on quality, but also on the wholesale access charges, and specific safeguards against margin-squeeze, in order to ensure that MVNOs are able to replicate ALL retail/channel offers marketed by the Host MNO at all times, without facing a margin-squeeze situation.

+15. In addition, there is a need for specific safeguards for innovation, specifically the prohibition of technical and commercial restrictions as set out above, and a guarantee that MVNOs will be able to benefit from the same RAN technologies (e.g. 2G/3G/4G LTE + LTE-M/NB-IoT and 5G)

 and the same RAN coverage as the Host MNO, at the same time as the Host MNO.
 This is important because we are aware of cases where, for example, 4G was offered to MVNOs several years after the Host MNO started providing it to its own retail customers.
-Time lags on 5G MVNO access have already been announced: for example, at the May 2019 MVNOs World Congress in Amsterdam, an MNO announced its 5G retail network launch.
-When questioned about MVNO access, it answered that this would probably be forthcoming 12 to 18 months later.
+Time lags on about MVNO access, it answered that this would probably be forthcoming 12 to 18 months later.